airgradienthq/openair-max/README.md

 8. Slow blink 5x when ensure connection failed after unsuccessful post to server
 9. Slow blink 6x when give up after 3 attempts of failed post measures because of network reasons
 10. Slow blink 10x when failed connect to network before retry
+11. Quick blink 5x when trigger to start/stop system settings portal
+12. Quick blink (forever) when system settings portal is currently active

 ### Every wakeup cycle

 1. Led indicator is off unless there's error
 2. Slow blink 2x if there's one or more sensor failed to initialize
 3. Slow blink 3x when failed post to server

+## System Settings Portal

+If, on the first boot, the **boot button** is held for 5 seconds or longer, the MAX will launch the _System Settings Portal_.
+From there, you can configure settings such as:

+- Switching the transmission mode between cellular and Wi-Fi
+- Setting the cellular APN
+- Entering Wi-Fi credentials

+To exit, either **save the new settings**, press the **Exit** button on the home page, or hold the **boot button** again for 5 seconds or longer.